 Lactation Amenorrhea Method (LAM) (used after the birth of a baby)

 Lactation Amenorrhea Method (LAM) is a temporary method of birth control that can be used up to 6 months after the birth of a baby.
-Lactation means your body is making breastmilk and amenorrhea means you aren’t having a monthly period.
-It must be used correctly to work.
+Lactation means your body is making breastmilk.
+Amenorrhea means you aren’t having a monthly period.
+It has to be used correctly to work.

-Exclusive breastfeeding (this means not feeding your baby anything other than your breastmilk) helps prevent an egg from being released each month.
+Exclusive breastfeeding (this means feeding your baby only your breastmilk) helps prevent an egg from being released each month.
 You can’t become pregnant if your body doesn’t release an egg.
-To learn more about how LAM is used when you are breastfeeding, click here.
+To learn about LAM when breastfeeding, Lactation Amenorrhea Method.

 A tubal ligation is a permanent method of birth control.
 Surgery is done to close the fallopian tubes (the tubes that the egg travels through).
 This stops the egg and sperm from meeting.
 If the sperm can’t reach and enter the egg, you can’t become pregnant.
-To learn more, click here.
+To learn more, see Tubal Ligation.

 A vasectomy is a permanent form of birth control.
 The tubes (vas deferens) that carry the sperm from the testicles into the semen are cut and sealed.
 This means there’s no sperm in the semen, so no sperm to reach and enter the egg.
-To learn more, click here.
+To learn more, see Vasectomy.

 Withdrawal (Pulling Out)

 Withdrawal is used during vaginal intercourse to reduce the risk of pregnancy.
 Withdrawal is when the penis is pulled out of the vagina before ejaculation.
 Ejaculation shouldn’t happen near the partner’s vagina.
 If semen is near the opening of the vagina, sperm can reach and enter the egg.
-To learn more, click here.
+To learn more, see Withdrawal.

 Emergency Contraception (EC)

 A female can use emergency contraception (EC) if they aren’t sure if they’re protected from pregnancy (e.g., condom breaks, forgot birth control), or if they had unprotected sex.
 EC doesn’t protect against STIs and HIV.
-It needs to be used right away, but can be used up to 5 days (120 hours) after unprotected sex.
+It works best if used right away, but can be used up to 5 days (120 hours) after unprotected sex.
 The 2 methods of EC are emergency contraception pills (ECPs) and the copper intrauterine device (IUD).

-The 2 types of ECP’s are Levonorgesterol ECP (e.g. Plan B®, NorLevo®, Next Choice®, Option 2®) or Ulipristal Acetate ECP (e.g. Ella®).
-The copper intrauterine device (IUD) requires a prescription and it is put in by your health care provider.
-To learn more, click here.
+The 2 types of ECP’s are levonorgesterol ECP (e.g., Plan B®, NorLevo®, Next Choice®, Option 2®) or ulipristal acetate ECP (e.g., Ella®).
+You need a prescription for the ulipristal acetate and also for the copper intrauterine device (IUD).
+A health care provider has to put the IUD in.
+To learn more, see Emergency Contraception.

 Sexually Transmitted Infections (STI)

 An STI is an infection that’s passed on by sexual contact.
-The rates of STIs in Alberta continue to rise.
-The rates of both chlamydia and gonorrhea are highest in the 15-24 year old age group.
+The rates of STIs in Alberta are still going up.
+The rates of both Chlamydia and gonorrhea are highest in 15–24 year olds.